FarhanSadaf/CSE3100-Web-Programming-Lab/lab-9/social-app/README.md

 3. User can create new tags, update or delete previous tags (on `tags` table).
 4. User can create a new post, update or delete old posts (on `posts` table), and posts will be ordered by the created_at column.

     [N.b. you can use [session](https://laravel.com/docs/11.x/session) to store the current user_id while navigating through different routes.
-Make sure to delete the session when user decides to logout.]
+Make sure to delete the session when the user decides to log out.]